2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 +++ {"user_expressions": []}

-Rename hubs to a human readable format.
+Rename the hubs to a human readable format with regex.

 ```{code-cell} ipython3
 df.columns = [re.findall(r'[^"]+', col)[1] for col in df.columns]